matrix-org/matrix-spec-proposals/proposals/4178-threepid-medium-not-supported.md

 ## Potential issues

-None forseen
+None foreseen.

 ## Alternatives

-A better UX would be for servers to advertise what third party identifiers that support adding so that clients can inform users before they try to do so.
+A better UX would be for servers to advertise what third party identifiers they support adding so that clients can inform users before they try to do so.
 This should be in addition rather than as alternative though: the clearest possible API will come from having both.

 ## Security considerations

-None forseen
+None foreseen.

 ## Unstable prefix